bogdan12893/vee-validate-inputs/README.md

 - input type - radio
 - input type - file

+## Extra:
+- scroll to input with error

 ## Nuxt 3

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.